Wall Street soars to all-time closing highs on robust corporate earnings

 Breaking News Emails

-Four months after the S&P 500 hit its lowest level since the recession, the benchmark index staged a dramatic comeback on Tuesday, closing at a record high of 2933.
-The Nasdaq Composite Index also hit a record, closing at 8120, surpassing its Aug.
-29 high of 8109.
+Four months after the S&P 500 hit its lowest level since the recession, the benchmark index staged a comeback Tuesday, closing at a record high of 2,933.
+The Nasdaq Composite Index also hit a record, closing at 8,120, surpassing its Aug.
+29 high of 8,109.

-Markets were roaring back after a strong week of corporate earnings.
-The S&P, which contains just over 500 of the country’s largest publicly traded corporations, saw three-quarters of companies reporting this week beat analyst expectations.
+The markets roared back after a strong week of corporate earnings.
+The S&P contains just over 500 of the country’s largest publicly traded corporations, and three-quarters of the companies that reported earnings this week beat analyst expectations.

 The market turnaround comes after the S&P hit recession-era levels in December, capping off its worst year since 2008.
 To date, the index has gained 17 percent for 2019, with the Nasdaq up 22 percent.